-Include below a list of all germplasm or cultivars released with full or partial support of the USWBSI.
+Include below a list of all germplasm or cultivars released with full or partial support of the USWBSI during the FY13 award period.
 List the release notice or publication.
 Briefly describe the level of FHB resistance.

-AGS 2038 was developed and released that is moderately resistant to scab.
-The elite line, GA051173W-S11, was identified as having moderate FHB resistance from Truman and produced higher yield and test weight than the check AGS2035 will be increased for possible release.
+GA 031134-10E29 was developed and released that is moderately resistant to scab.
+Two elite lines were identified as having moderate FHB resistance from Jamestown that produced higher yield and test weight than the check AGS2035.
+These two lines will be increased for possible release.

-Include below a list of the publications, presentations, peer-reviewed articles, and non-peer reviewed articles written about your work that resulted from all of the projects included in the grant.
+Include below a list of the publications, presentations, peer-reviewed articles, and non-peer reviewed articles written about your work that resulted from all of the projects included in the FY13 grant.
 Please reference each item using an accepted journal format.
 If you need more space, continue the list on the next page.

-- J. Johnson, Y.F.
-Hao and Z.B.
-Chen.
-2012.
-Evaluation of FHB resistance and agronomic performance in Soft Red Winter Wheat Across Populations.
-Proceeding of the 2012 National Fusarium Head Blight Forum, Orlanda, Florida. - Mapping of FHB Resistance in SRW Wheat Cultivar Jamestown.
-2012.
+Jerry Johnson, Zhenbang Chen and James Buck.
+2013.
+FHB Resistance and Agronomic Performance in Soft Red Winter Wheat.
+Proceeding of the 2013 National Fusarium Head Blight Forum, Milwaukee, WI.

 E. Wright, C. Griffey, S. Malla, D. Van Sanford, S. Harrison, J.P.
-Murphy, J. Costa, G. Milus, J. Johnson, A. McKendry, D. Schmale III, A. Clark and N. McMaster.
-Proceeding of the 2012 National Fusarium Head Blight Forum, Orlanda, Florida.
+Murphy, J. Costa,

+G. Milus, J. Johnson, A. McKendry, D. Schmale III, A. Clark and N. McMaster.
+2014.
+Characterization of FHB Resistance in SRW Roane and Jamestown NAM Populations.
+Proceeding of the 2013 National Fusarium Head Blight Forum, Milwaukee, WI.